Tag Archives: Dreams

 The dream state can be used then as a psychological or psychic platform to view other realities, and to glimpse the inner mechanics by which non-physical events become actualized in our world.

-no such thing as random motion.
+No such thing as random motion.

 There is no such thing as chaos.
 The universe, by what ever name and in whatever manifestation, attains its reality through ordered sequences of significances.